 1) Pre-1917 Revolutionary leaders.
 2) Planners of the economy 3) The High Command of the Army, and 4) The Command of the secret service.
-To pre-empt all conspiracies against him he imprisoned prominent members of each elite forcing them by torture and threats to their families to admit false charges of treason and to denounce their friends.
-He then staged show-trials (1935-38) where the accused publicly admitted their - and their friends' -"guilt".
-All the accused and implicated were executed.
-Denunciation of friends served to destroy trust.
-Without trust no one could organize a conspiracy.
-Thus Stalin pre-empted all conspiracies to depose him.
+To pre-empt conspiracies against him he imprisoned prominent members of each elite forcing them by torture and threats against their families to admit false charges of treason and to implicate their friends.
+He then staged public show-trials (1935-38) where the accused publicly admitted their - and their friends' -"guilt".
+All accused and implicated were executed.
+The implication of friends demolished trust.
+Without trust no conspiracy could be organized.
+In this way Stalin pre-empted all conspiracies to depose him.

 In 1956, Nikita Khrushchev, the new leader of the CPSU, gave a secret speech to the 20th Congress of the CPSU where he told thousands of delegates:

-"Having at its disposal numerous data showing brutal and arbitrary steps against Party officials, the present Central Committee set up a Party commission under the control of the Central Committee's Presidium.
+" Having at its disposal numerous data showing brutal and arbitrary steps against Party officials, the present Central Committee set up a Party commission under the control of the Central Committee's Presidium.
 It has been charged with investigating what made possible mass repressions against the majority of the Central Committee members and candidates elected to the 17th Congress of the All-Union Communist Party (Bolsheviks).
 This commission has become acquainted with a large quantity of materials in the NKVD archives and with other documents.
 It has established many facts pertaining to the fabrication of cases against Communists, to false accusations, [and] to glaring abuses of socialist legality, which resulted in the death of innocent people.
-It became apparent that many Party, Soviet and economic activists who in 1937-1938 were branded "enemies" were actually never enemies, spies, wreckers, etc., but were honest Communists.
-They were merely stigmatized [as enemies].

-Often, no longer able to bear barbaric tortures, they charged themselves (at the order of the investigative judges/falsifiers) with grave and unlikely crimes.
+It became apparent that many Party, Soviet and economic activists who in 1937-1938 were branded "enemies" were actually never enemies, spies, wreckers, etc., but were always honest Communists.
+They were merely stigmatized [as enemies].Often, no longer able to bear barbaric tortures, they charged themselves (at the order of the investigative judges/falsifiers) with grave and unlikely crimes.